-By Coralis Rivera
+By Coralis Rivera, student writer

 As a teen in this modern-day society, it gets increasingly difficult to maneuver around one’s day-to-day life.
 It is plastered all over the media how teens and youth in general, constantly come toppling down on their cracked support systems.